 "Many thanks for submitting this potentially interesting paper.
 The second reviewer comes with some very helpful comments that will need to be addressed in detail.
 There is need to consider the results from the Paris Prospective study: Charles MA et al. The role of non-esterified fatty acids in the deterioration of glucose tolerance in Caucasian subjects: results of the Paris Prospective Study.
 Diabetologia 1997;40:1101-6"

 We thank the associate editor for the kind comments.
-We have included the cited paper in the discussion section.
+We have included a discussion of the cited paper in the revisedDiscussion section.